JankeeDodiya/JankeeDodiya/README.md

 - 👋 Hi, I’m @JankeeDodiya
 - 👀 I’m interested to learn new things always
-- 🌱 I’m currently learning more and more in php and laravel
+- 🌱 I’m currently learning more and more in php , js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ,mail on jkd2704@gmail.com